adobe/dc-sign-list-templates/README.md

 ## Introduction

-This Java-based command-line tool provides a simple method to list all the library templates within one [Adobe Acrobat Sign](https://www.adobe.com/sign.html) account.
+This Java-based command-line tool provides a simple method to list all the library templates within an [Adobe Acrobat Sign](https://www.adobe.com/sign.html) account.

 ## Set-Up Instructions